AnalystSeyi/Amazing-Superstore-Analysis-in-Power-BI-and-Excel./README.md

 3. Test Document: Create a test document that will contain the screenshots and queries used to test the reports.

-### Click any of the icon below to have access to the analysis, either on Power BI, Excel or SQL
+### Click any of the icon below to have access to the analysis, either on Power BI and SQL

 ***
 #### 🚀Power BI